 NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF COMMISSIONERS OF THE N.W.
 79TH STREET CORRIDOR COMMUNITY REDEVELOPMENT AGENCY, that:

 Section 1.
-The matter contained in the foregoing recital is incorporated in this Resolution by reference.
+The matters contained in the foregoing recital and accompanying memorandum are incorporated in this resolution by reference.